-Simple life forms are capable of rudimentary computation equipping them with simple behaviors such as chemotaxis and movement.
-In more complex life forms, specially multicellular animals, behaviors are controlled by the nervous system.
-Rudimentary nervous systems (such as jellyfish) are in the form of a diffuse nerve net.
-As the organism's behaviors get more complicated, the nervous system becomes organized in ways to adapt to the greater repertoire of the needed behaviors.
-Comparative structures of the nervous system in C. elegans, fruit fly, mouse, Macaca Mulatta and humans show increasing levels of internal variety, organized in a hierarchical fashion.
-Ashby's law of requisite variety demands a higher internal variety to match the more complicated sets of behaviors.
+Simple life forms are capable of basic computation equipping them with simple behaviors such as chemotaxis and movement.
+In more complex life forms, especially multicellular animals, behaviors are controlled by the nervous system.
+Primitive nervous systems (such as jellyfish) are in the form of a diffuse nerve net.
+As the organism’s behaviors get more complicated, the nervous system becomes organized in ways to adapt to the greater repertoire of the needed behaviors.
+Comparative structures of the nervous system in C. elegans, fruit fly, mouse, macaque monkey and humans show increasing levels of internal variety, organized in a hierarchical fashion.
+Ashby’s law of requisite variety requires a higher internal variety to match the more complicated sets of behaviors.
 Yet, the needed bigger nervous system is not just composed of a very large neuronal net with shallow depth.
-Instead, the more advanced nervous system is structured as a hierarchical system.
-These advanced systems are still composed of microscopic elements involved in the similar types of rudimentary intracellular computation (as in single cell organisms) as well as computations that are built upon a network of cells organized as tissue.
+Instead, the more advanced nervous system is structured as a hierarchical and compositional system.
+These advanced systems are still composed of microscopic elements involved in the similar types of basic intracellular computation (as in single cell organisms) as well as computations that are built upon a network of cells organized as tissue.
 As we discussed above, this form of architecture helps to provide dynamic stability of the system while enabling a much larger repertoire of computations.